SubjectiveLabs/SubjectiveAssemblyLocal/README.md

-# STTKit
+# Subjective Assembly

 a timetable API that can be selfhosted on any machine

 - clone
-- use cargo to run it
+- use cargo and vite to run it (docker soon)
 - configure the server to your liking
-- use the SchoolScout app to connect to it
+- use the Subjective app to connect to it
 - done, celebrate